pdeguzman96/disaster_relief_/README.md

-# Disaster Response Pipeline Project
+# Disaster Relief Pipeline and Interactive Dashboard

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.